-Rutgers School of Nursing–Camden's Wound Ostomy Continence (WOC) Nurse Certificate program prepares highly-skilled nurses who care for vulnerable patients across multiple healthcare settings such as acute care, home care, assisted living, and long-term care.
+The Rutgers School of Nursing–Camden Wound Ostomy Continence (WOC) Nurse Certificate program prepares highly skilled nurses who care for vulnerable patients across multiple healthcare settings such as home care, assisted living, and long-term care.
 WOC nurses are vital members of health care teams who make an impact on the quality of life for patients and their families.
-Certification in the 'hot' specialty of WOC nursing can transform your career – while learning from nationally-recognized clinician educators in a convenient location and at a competitive tuition rate.
+Certification in the 'hot' specialty of WOC nursing can transform your career – our nationally accredited, graduate-level program offers students the convenience of either online or on-campus formats at a competitive tuition rate.

 Wound Ostomy Continence Nurse Certification

 As baby boomers continue to age, an expected surge in chronic illness will dramatically increase demand for WOC nurse specialists.
 Health care organizations and family caregivers greatly value WOC nurses for their advanced knowledge and skill in treating a wide range of critical issues: pressure ulcers, surgical incisions, wounds, complex fistulas, tubes and drains.
 WOC nurses provide highly-skilled acute and rehabilitative care to people with complex wounds, fecal or urinary ostomies, and incontinence.
 They are expert clinicians, consultants, and educators across a wide variety of health care settings.

 - Professional prestige of being a nurse specialist.